Daiz/typescript-webapp-template/README.md

 ### TSLint & Pre-commit linting/formatting

-Prettier along with strict mode enabled in `tsconfig.json` are considered to be enough of a linting process in itself by this template, and the automatic Prettier formatting on save in VSCode eliminates the need for Prettier formatting pre-commit.
+Prettier along with strict mode enabled in `tsconfig.json` are considered to be enough of a linting process in itself by this template, and the automatic Prettier formatting on save in VS Code eliminates the need for Prettier formatting pre-commit.
 However, if you want, you can always add TSLint and pre-commit linting to the project with `npm install tslint tslint-config-prettier tslint-langauge-service lint-staged husky` and by adding the following into `package.json`:

 ```json
 {